rust-alt/cargo-esr/README.md

    one popular , but arguably deprecated, crate to another.
 It's the anti-anecdote factor, of sorts.

+#### self.all_yanked
+   Whether all releases of the crate have been yanked.
+This is a strong negative factor (-5000.0), with an additional indicator in the search results displayed.

 #### self.months_since_last_release.powf(1.5)
    The number of months (floating point) since the last version released.
 This is a negative factor.